 In 2017, agricultural and livestock products accounted for \$28 million in agricultural exports from West Virginia.
 This is 0.3% of the state's total export value (\$7.1 billion across all industries).
-This is far lower than the percentage of overall US exports in agriculture (about 8% of total US exports at over \$120 billion.)
+4 This is far lower than the percentage of overall US exports in agriculture (about 8% of total US exports or approximately \$120 billion.)

-The agricultural commodities that West Virginia does export are extremely concentrated in two commodities-poultry and poultry products, and soybeans.
+The agricultural commodities that West Virginia does export are extremely concentrated in two areas-poultry and its products and soybeans.
 Poultry and poultry products (including eggs) make up over two-thirds of exports by value, with \$20 million in exports in 2017.
-Soybeans account for a further \$6.8 million (about one-third).
-No other agriculture or livestock product accounted for a significant amount of export value.
+Soybeans account for an additional \$6.8 million or about one-third.
+No other agriculture or livestock product accounts for a significant amount of export value.